hackerbay/Employee-Handbook/general/paycheck/README.md

   - A good example of this would be [Remit.ug](https://remit.ug) in Uganda.
 - It will take a week or more to get the funds credited into your account by international wire.
 Transferwise and Paypal are a lot faster.
 - You are responsible for paying local and federal taxes.
+ - You will have to sign W8-BEN form so we don't withhold any of your taxes.

 ## FAQ